mids-w205-fund-of-data-eng/template-project-1/README.md

 ## Part 2 - Querying data from the BigQuery CLI

-- Try BQ from the command line:
+- Use BQ from the Linux command line:

   * General query structure